abdelghani-Moussaouali/edulink/README.md

-# university API
+# edulink API

-The **university API** is a backend solution built with Laravel to develop a web application to facilitate the management of assignments, allowing teachers to propose projects, students to apply and form pairs, and the administration to supervise the entire process in a smooth and transparent manner.
+The **edulink API** is a backend solution built with Laravel to develop a web application to facilitate the management of assignments, allowing teachers to propose projects, students to apply and form pairs, and the administration to supervise the entire process in a smooth and transparent manner.

 ## Getting Started

-Follow the instructions below to set up and run the universityStore API on your local machine.
+Follow the instructions below to set up and run the edulink API on your local machine.

 ### Prerequisites